toolsfactory/Tiveria.Home.Knx/docs/Tiveria.Home.Knx.IP.Connections/IPConnectionConfiguration/AcknowledgeTimeout.md

 # IPConnectionConfiguration.AcknowledgeTimeout property

-Timeout after the achnowledge is deemed to not happen anymore
+Timeout in milliseconds after the achnowledge is deemed to not happen anymore

 ```csharp
 public ushort AcknowledgeTimeout { get; set; }